techstackmedia/react-front-to-back/README.md

 **Using React Devtools:**

-- If you open the React Devtools, you will see the component tree with `App` as the parent component and `FeedbackItem` and `Header` as the children components of the `App` component.
+Once the React Developer Tools extension is installed in your browser, you can open it to access the component tree and inspect individual components.
+When you run your React application, you will see the component tree with `App` as the parent component and `FeedbackItem` and `Header` as the children components of the `App` component.
 You will also see the props passed to `Header` and the state used in `FeedbackItem` in the React Devtools.

 **Updating State:**

-- You can update the state in the `App` component using the `useState` hook to manage the feedback data dynamically.
+To update the state in the `App` component, you can utilize the `useState` hook to manage the feedback data dynamically.
 For example, you can add, remove, or modify feedback items by updating the `feedback` state.

 ## Contributing

 If you'd like to contribute to this project, follow these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`
+2. Create a new branch: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -m "Add some feature"`
+3. Make your changes and commit them: `git commit -m "Add some feature"`.
-4. Push to the branch: `git push origin feature/new-feature`
+4. Push to the branch: `git push origin feature/new-feature`.
 5. Create a pull request.

 Please make sure to follow the project's coding guidelines and conventions when contributing.